 For a complete list of CUPA Class I, Class II, and minor violations, check out this CUPA Inspection Guide.

 Title 22 Hazardous Waste Training for California GeneratorsIf you manage hazardous waste in California, you must know the unique, stringent Title 22 requirements that apply to your site.
 Knowing the Federal rules is not enough—California’s hazardous waste regulations are more complex and stricter than the US EPA RCRA standards.
 At the Hazardous Waste in California Workshop, learn the latest rules, discover exceptions and reliefs you can use, and be confident you know what it takes to keep your site safe and in compliance.

-San Diego – March 27—28 Can’t make the workshop this year?
-The same expert training is now available in an interactive online course format.
+interactive online course format.
 Packed with exercises to keep you engaged, this online course is an effective, convenient way to meet DTSC’s annual training requirement for hazardous waste personnel.

 New Title 22 Refresher Training Now Available!Designed for experienced EHS professionals in California, the California Hazardous Waste Management Refresher online course provides an annual review of critical hazardous waste management rules for generators in the Golden State.

 The instructor clearly enjoys his job and transmits that enthusiasm.
 He made a dry subject very interesting and fun.